ichen-lab-ucsb/Pacbio-sequencing-library-analysis/README.md

 **Flow chart key:**
 * Files are numbered 1,2,3…
+     * Currently files are omitted until the larger project this is a part of is published.
 * Code numbered Code13_, Code14_, …
 * Color key:
     * Yellow: .fasta file